-I interview guest experts all the time for my Ultimate Authorities Radio show.
+I interview guest experts all the time for my Business Innovators Radio show.
 Most of the time, the preparation for the interview is fairly easy, as the guest expert sends all the requested information in a timely fashion.
 However, sometimes getting the info from the expert (or the expert’s assistant) is a nightmare.
 The requested info comes in bits and pieces, and that’s only after multiple email requests have been sent.

 Then, recently, I hit the guest expert nirvana.
 In one document, this guest sent me EVERYTHING I would need to promote her program to my list, in my ezine, on my blog — you name it!
 Included in her packet were pieces of information that I hadn’t even though of requesting but would be useful in getting the word out about her program.
 It’s no wonder that this guest expert gets invited to speak again and again.
 She and her team have made it extraordinarily easy to work with her.

 Now, contrast this with another guest expert I contacted, whose work I like and admire.
 Her team’s response to my inquiry was to send me a two-page form to complete to determine if she was the right speaker for my event.
-There were all sorts of question that would be applicable to me if I were asking her to speak at a live event, but I only wanted her to show up for a guest webinar.
-I took one look at the form, and asked my assistant to tell her team that we had decided to go with another speaker, which was too bad, considering that I thought she had a message my members could use.
+There were all sorts of questions that would be applicable to me if I were asking her to speak at a live event, but I only wanted her to show up for a guest webinar.
+I took one look at the form and asked my assistant to tell her team that we had decided to go with another speaker, which was too bad, considering that I thought she had a message my members could use.

 How can you make it easy for your colleagues to ask you to speak to their group or their membership or on their radio show or podcast?
 Here are 10 elements that you can provide in your media packet to make it painless for your host to ask you to be a guest and promote your call: